 - Stretch marks could be appearing on your tummy now.
 If you’ve avoided them until now, don’t be alarmed.
 There is nothing you can do to stop them forming.
 Although they start out red and very visible, within a year or less they will fade to white and not be nearly as noticeable.

 - Squatting and bending down is getting harder.
 You’ll discover the easier way of doing things in a hurry.
 Picking things up with your toes takes some getting used to but it can be done.
 Lots of pregnant women invest in a set of extendable calipers - look in a toy shop for some.
-If you have a desk job, organize your work station to suit you.
+If you have a desk job, organise your work station to suit you.
 Your computer chair may need to be adjusted a couple of times a day.

 - Your breasts could start producing colostrum, an early form of breastmilk.
 This is a clear to yellowish coloured thick fluid, which is very high in antibodies.
 It is a sign that your breasts are starting early lactation, getting ready to produce milk for your baby after it is born.
 If you have breastfed a baby previously, you may find you produce colostrum a little earlier.